linuxairhead/SDC-P3-Advanced-Lane-Lines/README.md

 ## Discussion
 * The Color difference of the road due to shadow or fade of road.
+	* I was able to limited overcome by morphological transformation and Saturation Color Space from HLS.
-	* it failed to detect the road whenever there was color difference.
+	* When there was various color difference, it wasn't it failed to detect the road.

 * When there was curve ( harder challenge video ),  unabled to detect the lane correctly.
 	* when there was a sudden curve, it failed to detect the curve correctly.

+* I estimated the meter per pixel from line detection plot, so It wasn't always gave me correct calculate value.
+	* I believe radair would give me more accurated value.